 EDUCATION AND EXPERIENCE:

-- Some experience in working with children in an organized setting.
+- Experience working with children and/or families in an organized setting.

 KNOWLEDGE AND ABILITIES: